PumasAI/PumasProductManager.jl/README.md

 Start VSCode and then open the "command palette" with `Ctrl+Shift+P` (or with `Cmd+Shift+P` on macOS).
-Type in "Open User Settings (JSON)" and select the top result, which will open an editor window with your user configuration.
+Type in "Open User Settings (JSON)" and select the top result, which will open a window with your user configuration.

 Find the lines that start with `"julia.executablePath"`, `"julia.additionalArgs"`, `"julia.environmentPath"`, `"QUARTO_JULIA_PROJECT"`, `"QUARTO_JULIA"`,